kubeflow/examples/xgboost/README.md

 ```

 ## Sample request and response
-Seldon Core uses ambassador to route it's requests.
+Seldon Core uses ambassador to route its requests.
 To send requests to the model, you can port-forward the ambassador container locally:

 ```
 kubectl port-forward $(kubectl get pods -n ${NAMESPACE} -l service=ambassador -o jsonpath='{.items[0].metadata.name}') -n ${NAMESPACE} 8080:80